evanthegrayt/dotfiles/README.md

 my setup.

-Also, I've given users a lot of options for saving/backing up their old dotfiles, but it IS possible -- and even easy -- to delete your old files (for example, using the `-F` option).
+Also, I've given users a lot of options for saving/backing up their old dotfiles, but it IS possible to delete your old files.
 As I've said, I *really* recommend forking this repository and replacing my files by committing your files to the `resource/` directory.

 ### Reporting Bugs
 These are my config files, so a "bug" for you is probably not a "bug" for me;